redux-saga/redux-saga/README.md

 }
 ```

+#How is this different from other asynchronous middlewares

-In the above example we created an `incrementAsync` Saga to handle all `INCREMENT_ASYNC` actions.
+In the above example we created an `incrementAsync` Saga.
+The call `yield take(action)` is a
-The Generator function uses `yield take(action)` to wait asynchronously for the next action.
-The middleware handles action queries from the Saga by pausing the Generator until an action matching
-the query happens.
-Then it resumes the Generator with the matching action.
+typical illustration on how Saga works.

+Typically, actual middlewares handle some Effects triggered by an Action Creator. for example,
+redux-thunk handles *thunks* by calling the triggered thunk providing it with `(getState, dispatch)`,
+redux-promise handles Promises by dispatching their resolved values, redux-gen handles generators by
+dispatching all yielded actions to the store.
+The common thing is that all those middlewares shares the
+same 'call on each action' pattern.
+They will be called again and again each time an action happens,
+i.e. they are scoped by the *root action* which triggered them.

+Sagas works differently, they are not fired from within Action Creators but are started with your
+application and choose what user actions to watch for.
+They are a sort of daemon tasks that run in
+the background and choose their own logic of progression.
+In the example above, `incrementAsync` *pulls*
+the `INCREMENT_ASYNC` action, the `yield take(action)` is a *blocking call*, which means the Saga
+will not progress until it receives a matching action.

-After receiving the wanted action, the Saga triggers a call to `delay(1000)`, which in our example
+After receiving the queried action, the Saga triggers a call to `delay(1000)`, which in our example
 returns a Promise that will be resolved after 1 second.
-Again, the middleware will pause the Generator
-until the yielded promise is resolved.
+Again, this is a blocking call, so the Saga
+will wait for 1 second before continuing on (a better way is `io.call(delay, 1000)`, see section
+on declarative Effects).

 After the 1 second delay, the Saga dispatches an `INCREMENT_COUNTER` action using the `put(action)`
 function.
-And as for the 2 precedent statements, the Saga is resumed after resolving the result of the
-action dispatch (which will happen immediately if the Store's dispatch function returns a normal value,
+Here also, the Saga will wait for the dispatch result.
+If the dispatch call returns
-but may be later if the dispatch result is a Promise).
+a normal value, the Saga resumes *immediately*, but if the result value is a Promise then the
+Saga will wait until the Promise is resolved (or rejected).

+To generalize, waiting for the next action (`yield take(MY_ACTION)`), for a the future result of
+a function (`yield delay(1000)`) or for the result of a dispatch (`yield put(myAction())`) are all
+different expressions of the same concept: *yielding a side effect*.
+Basically this is how Sagas
+work.

-The Generator uses an infinite loop `while(true)` which means it will stay alive for all the application
+Note also how `incrementAsync` uses an infinite loop `while(true)` which means it will stay alive
-lifetime.
-But you can also create Sagas that last only for a limited amount of time.
-For example, the
+for all the application lifetime.
+You can also create Sagas that last only for a limited amount of
-following Saga will wait for the first 3 `INCREMENT_COUNTER` actions, triggers a `showCongratulation()`
+time.
+For example, the following Saga will wait for the first 3 `INCREMENT_COUNTER` actions,
-action and then finishes.
+triggers a `showCongratulation()` action and then finishes.

 ```javascript
 function* onBoarding() {